deriv-com/deriv-app/packages/components/README.md

 npm run build
 ```

-> The following commands are to be executed inside of the components directory and not the project root directory
+> The following commands should executed inside of the components directory not in the root of the project.

 Serve:
 The `npm run serve` command is used to serve the components package